top of page

 Despite having 'Borussia Dortmund' in their name, this is the much less heralded Under-23 team and getting hold of a ticket is as easy as it can be.

-Simply show up at the ground about an hour before kick-off and ask at the ticket windows to either sit in the stand (adult/reduced €10/€5 ) or watch the action from the terraces (
+Simply show up at the ground about an hour before kick-off and ask at the cash-only ticket windows to either sit in the stand (adult/reduced €10/€5 ) or watch the action from the terraces (

 GETTING THERE & AWAY